rescript-lang/bucklescript.github.io/website/blog/2020-02-20-loading-stdlib-in-memory.md

 - Easy separation between compiler and JS artifacts

-    Compiler is just one relocatable file, this makes the sepration between compiler and generated Js artifacts easier.
-The remaining work is mostly design a convention between compiler and stdlib version schemes
+    The compiler is just one relocatable file, this makes the separation between the compiler and generated JS artifacts easier.
+The remaining work is mostly design a convention between compiler and stdlib version schemes.

 - Yes, better compile performance